 Sales/ presales activities

-Initial sales/presales activities are usually handled by one of Signicat’s Key Account Managers.
-He/ she will inform the customer about relevant products, services, and ID-solutions.
+Initial sales/ presales activities are usually handled by one of Signicat’s key account managers.
+They will inform the customer about relevant products, services and ID solutions.

-If the customer agrees with Signicat, contracts will be signed:
+If the customer comes to an agreement with Signicat, contracts will be signed:

-- The customer selects products, services, and ID-solutions, and signs agreement with Signicat.
+- The customer selects products, services and ID solutions, and signs an agreement with Signicat.